AstreaTSS/RealmsPlayerlistWebsite/docs/wiki/premium.md

 ### Device Information

-Through an extra toggle (`/premium fetch-devices`), the bot can fetch and display device information whenever a user is online.
+Through an extra toggle (`/premium device-information`), the bot can fetch and display device information whenever a user is online.
 This affects `/online`, the normal playerlist, and the live playerlist.

 For example, `/online` becomes this: